Information about timings of flu shots and COVID vaccines here.

-Five key messages for 2018
+Five key messages for 2021

-- People aged 65 years old or older.
+- people aged 65 years or older,

-Four reasons why healthcare workers should be vaccinated:
+Why healthcare workers should be vaccinated

 - Protect patients at greater risk of developing complications.

 - Improved patient safety, improved employee safety and decreased healthcare expenditure.